Skip to content

 Group bus departs Southern Cross Station (Charlotte Street) for the venue.
 Approx. 2-hour journey.

 Settle in with tea and coffee as you register and collect your welcome pack.
+Morning tea served on-site at the Foyer.

 • 13:00-14:00